hanjingo/doc/NOTE/PRINCIPLES_OF_ECONOMICS/chapter21.md

 `income effect`. the change in consumption that results when a price change moves the consumer to a higher or lower indifference curve.

-`substitution effect`. the change in consumption that results when a price change moves the consumer along a give indifference curve to a point with a new marginal rate of substitution.
+`substitution effect`. the change in consumption that results when a price change moves the consumer along a given indifference curve to a point with a new marginal rate of substitution.

 The income effect is the change in consumption that results from the movement to a higher indifference curve.
 The substitution effect is the change in consumption that results from being at a point on an indifference curve with a different marginal rate of substitution.